moslime/moslime/setup/debian.md

 cd moslime
 sudo pip3 install -r requirements.txt # read note at the bottom
 ```
  - If you get an error about breaking system packages at the `pip3` command, just add `--break-system-packages` to it.
-This won't actually break anything.
+This really isn't the best thing to do but we just have since bluepy isn't avalible via apt.
 2. Continue by following the instructions here: [first-time-and-usage.md](setup/first-time-and-usage.md)